 lssue Legal Compliance What are we doing?
 What is the benefit?
 How much will it cost?
-When are we doing it Growth Levels of Service Renew Aging Infrastructure Load Capacity Bridge Replacements/ upgrades to allow for 50MAX/HPMVs Ensure continuity of service in a reliable manner Increase capacity to allow for 50MAX \$2.2m over 10 years 2015-25 $\checkmark$ $\checkmark$ Assumptions The bridge will perform satisfactorily (reduced load limit) until upgraded with some increased maintenance Aging Infrastructure Resurfacing Maintain level of service and asset\$0.6m /2015-45preservationannum $\checkmark$ Assumptions The resurfacing programme will be refined The resurfacing programme will be refined based on performance and condition
+When are we doing it Growth Levels of Service Renew Aging Infrastructure Load Capacity Bridge Replacements/ upgrades to allow for 50MAX/HPMVs Ensure continuity of service in a reliable manner Increase capacity to allow for 50MAX \$2.2m over 10 years 2015-25 $\checkmark$ $\checkmark$ Assumptions The bridge will perform satisfactorily (reduced load limit) until upgraded with some increased maintenance Aging Infrastructure Resurfacing Maintain level of service and asset preservation \$0.6m / annum 2015-45 $\checkmark$ Assumptions The resurfacing programme will be refined l based on perfor mance and condition on